kamua/lcurvetools/README.md

 ## The `history_concatenate` function to concatenate two `History.history` dictionaries

-This function is useful for combining histories of model fitting with two or more runs into a single history to plot full learning curves.
+This function is useful for combining histories of a model fitting with two or more consecutive runs into a single history to plot full learning curves.

 ### Usage scheme